projectcalico/calico/RELEASING.md

 ## Release testing

-Once the PPA packages have been built and published, run tests against the testing PPA/repo.
+Once release candidate packages have been built and published, run tests against the testing PPA/repo.

-- run-gce-fv with calico-1.4-testing

-- nj-juju-bundle-fv with ppa:project-calico/calico-1.4-testing

 ## Good to release?

 Publish packages to the release PPA and RPM repo.

-For PPA packages, use Launchpad to copy from calico-1.4-testing to calico-1.4.
+- For PPA packages, use Launchpad to copy from calico-1.4-testing to calico-1.4.

-For RPMs, on binaries, sync from calico-1.4-testing to calico-1.4.
+- For RPMs, on binaries, sync from calico-1.4-testing to calico-1.4.

     gcloud compute ssh ubuntu@binaries-projectcalico-org --zone=us-east1-c
     cd /usr/share/nginx/html/rpm/calico-1.4
     rsync -av --delete ../calico-1.4-testing/* ./

 Tag and publish the Calico release.
-Note that this will send announcements to people subscribed to github, and it’s difficult to change the documentation after this (moving the tag has unpleasant side effects):
+(Note that this will send announcements to people subscribed to GitHub.)

 - Merge the release commit.